FloodRunner/FloodRunner/README.md

 ---

-A complete framework for monitoring web applications using [Flood Element](https://element.flood.io/) tests.
-Easily monitor your web applications by continously running Element tests that simulate user behaviour.
+A complete framework for monitoring web applications using browser tests.
+Easily monitor your web applications by continously running browser tests that simulate user behaviour.
 Browser level tests have advantages over traditional protocol level tests because they are capable of testing any user behaviour simply with easy to maintain readable scripts.

 The process of using FloodRunner is simple and easy: